scott-williams-2002/News-Video-Generator-V2.0/README.md

 World News Daily: https://www.instagram.com/world._news_daily/ Tech News Daily: https://www.instagram.com/tech._news_daily/

+Improvements for V3:
-Add transitions and audio clips to image swaps
+- Add transitions and audio clips to image swaps
-Add background audio (news theme)
+- Add background audio (news theme)
-Better prompt engineering to avoid redundant information being displayed Implement OpenAI Vision API to validate images
+- Better prompt engineering to avoid redundant information being displayed
+- Implement OpenAI Vision API to validate images
-Improve time complexity overall
+- Improve time complexity overall
-Host Wav2Lip Model on Google Cloud App Run and set up API (for AI "Anchor") Optimize GPT API Costs
+- Host Wav2Lip Model on Google Cloud App Run and set up API (for AI "Anchor")
+- Optimize GPT API Costs
-Investigate storing text embeddings locally to avoid Vector DB Costs in the future Use pandas DataFrame instead of generic list of dictionaries and save df as csv for reuse Add greyscale checker for dimensionality issues in moviepy Add a cheaper model to classify non-news URLs.
+- Investigate storing text embeddings locally to avoid Vector DB Costs in the future
+- Use pandas DataFrame instead of generic list of dictionaries and save df as csv for reuse
+- Add greyscale checker for dimensionality issues in moviepy
+- Add a cheaper model to classify non-news URLs.
 Should basically be free since the model has a cheaper token price and the input and output token count will be less than 10 (not including system prompt).